GetResponse vs ConvertKit can be a tricky choice because they both have such similar features at first glance.

 Plus, with the average ROI of email marketing being around $44 for every $1 spent, you’ll want to funnel as many leads as you can into your list.
 And GetResponse helps you do exactly that.

 GetResponse Ease of Use

-GetResponse is one of the easiest to use autoresponders out there.
+GetResponse is one of the easiest-to-use autoresponders out there.

 Every single feature inside of GetResponse is drag and drop and laid out visually with bright colors to make everything easy for you.

-That being said, it does have a bit of a learning curve, due to the large amount of features it comes with.
+That being said, it does have a bit of a learning curve, due to the large number of features it comes with.
 However, you’ll likely soon get the hang of it quickly, then have a huge list of very useful features at your fingertips.

 GetResponse Deliverability Rates

 Deliverability rates are another area where GetResponse performs incredibly well.